apache/pulsar/site2/website/versioned_docs/version-2.8.0/client-libraries-python.md

 ---
-id: version-2.8.0-client-libraries-python
+id: client-libraries-python
 title: Pulsar Python client
-sidebar_label: Python
+sidebar_label: "Python"
 original_id: client-libraries-python
 ---

-Pulsar Python client library is a wrapper over the existing [C++ client library](client-libraries-cpp.md) and exposes all of the [same features](/api/cpp).
+Pulsar Python client library is a wrapper over the existing [C++ client library](client-libraries-cpp) and exposes all of the [same features](/api/cpp).
 You can find the code in the [`python` subdirectory](https://github.com/apache/pulsar/tree/master/pulsar-client-cpp/python) of the C++ client code.

 All the methods in producer, consumer, and reader of a Python client are thread-safe.